activecm/rita-legacy/Readme.md

 1. Work on bug fixes.
 Grab from the issues list and submit fixes.

-1. Helping add features:
+1. Help add features:
-  	* If you'd like to become involved in the development effort please hop on our OFTC channel at #ocmdev and try and chat with booodead about what's currently being worked on.
+  	* If you would like to become involved in the development effort, please hop on our OFTC channel at #ocmdev and chat about what's currently being worked on.
-  	* If you have a feature request or idea, also please hop on OFTC #ocmdev and chat with booodead about your idea.
-There's a chance we're already working on it and would be happy to share that work with you.

 #####Submitting work:
 Please send pull requests and such as small as possible.
 As this is a product that